thevalencyproject/valency-network/README.md

 2. **Valency Wallet:** Similar to the Bitcoin Core wallet - send and receive using this wallet.
 It is cross-platform with a GUI.
 3. **Valency Lite Wallet:** Contains most of the functionality of the full wallet, however utilises a lightweight, console-based UI and contains less fancy features to improve portability and security.
 4. **Valency Network Developer Tools:** Contains documentation and tools for the usage and maintenance of the network.

+# Wallet Functions
+A framework dedicated to the functionality of wallet programs on the Valency Network.
+This framework can be used to create your own wallet for the Valency Network.

+# Node Functions
+A framework dedicated to the functionality of nodes on the Valency Network.